 \section{Introduction}

-Graph neural networks (GNNs) have recently demonstrated remarkable capability in learning node or graph representations, yielding superior results across various downstream tasks, such as node classifications~\citep{kipf2016semi, velivckovic2017graph, hamilton2017inductive}, graph classifications~\citep{xu2018powerful,gilmer2017neural,lee2019self,Yuan2020StructPoolSG} and link predictions~\citep{kipf2016variational,zhang2018link,kumar2020link}, etc. However, the theoretical understanding of why GNNs can achieve such success is still in its infancy.
-Compared to multilayer perceptron (MLPs), GNNs enhance representation learning with an added message passing operation \citep{zhou2020graph}.
-Take graph convoluational network (GCN) \citep{kipf2016semi} as an example, it aggregates a node's attributes with those of its neighbors through a \textit{graph convolution} operation.
+Graph neural networks (GNNs) have recently demonstrated remarkable capability in learning graph representations, yielding superior results across various downstream tasks, such as node classifications~\cite{kipf2016semi, velivckovic2017graph, hamilton2017inductive}, graph classifications~\cite{xu2018powerful,gilmer2017neural,lee2019self,Yuan2020StructPoolSG} and link predictions~\cite{kipf2016variational,zhang2018link,kumar2020link}, etc. Compared to multilayer perceptron (MLPs), GNNs enhance representation learning with an added message passing operation \cite{zhou2020graph}.
+Take graph convoluational network (GCN) \cite{kipf2016semi} as an example, it aggregates a node's attributes with those of its neighbors through a \textit{graph convolution} operation.
 This operation, which leverages the structural information (adjacency matrix) of graph data, forms the core distinction between GNNs and MLPs.
-Empirical evidence from three node classification tasks, as shown in Figure \ref{fig:node}, suggests GCNs outperform MLPs.
-Motivated by the superior performance of GNNs, we pose a critical question about graph convolution: \begin{itemize} \item \textit{What role does graph convolution play during gradient descent training, and what mechanism enables a GCN to exhibit better generalization after training?} \end{itemize}